openjdk/amber-docs/site/design-notes/type-patterns-in-switch.md

 `Chocolate` and `Frog` have no type relation, it should be perfectly safe to reorder the two, and users will surely assume that this is a safe refactoring (as it should be).
 On the other hand, the last pattern does seem obviously total on boxes.
-In fact,  would be terrible if there were _no_ way to say "Match any `Box`, even if it contains `null`.
+In fact, it would be terrible if there were _no_ way to say "Match any `Box`, even if it contains `null`.
 (While one might initially think this could be repaired with OR patterns, imagine that destructuring a `Box` yielded _n_ bindings -- we'd need to OR together _2^n_ patterns, with complex